watsonyanghx/ResNet/README.md

 - y_val.txt (optional): Each line containing a label for corresponding example in X_val.txt.
 &nbsp;

-- test.txt: Each line containing a path to an image for test.
+- infer.txt: Each line containing a path to an image for test.
 &nbsp;

+If you have dataset for testing, it's the same as validation process.

 **You may find it help to have a look at these files in [data](https://github.com/watsonyanghx/ResNet_TensorFlow/tree/master/data) folder.**